 Radioactive materials and radiation-producing machines give off a form of energy that travels in waves or particles.
 This energy is called radiation.
 When a person is exposed to or comes in contact with radiation, the energy goes into the body where it may cause harm.
-For example, when a person has an x-ray, he or she is exposed to radiation.
+For example, when a person has an x-ray or is near radioactive materials, they are exposed to radiation.

 The amount of radiation from natural or human-made sources that people come in contact with is usually small.
 Scientists estimate that the average person in the United States receives a dose of about 620 millirem per year.
 This dose varies depending on where people live, whether they live in a home with radon, or whether they had medical x-rays or nuclear medicine procedures in the past year.

-About 80 percent of human exposure comes from natural sources, including radon, and the remaining 20 percent comes from human-made sources—mainly medical x-rays.
+About 50 percent of human exposure comes from natural sources, including radon, and the remaining 50 percent comes from human-made sources—mainly medical x-rays and nuclear medicine.